aaarne/tum-robot-motion-planning/README.md

     * Compute number of connected components in the graph *
     * @param g the graph in map from Vertex to List[Vertex] format
-    * @return Number of connected components - 1
+    * @return Number of connected components
-    *         (i.e. a return value of 0 indices a completely connected graph, such that
+    */
-    *         for every pair of nodes a path exists) */ def countCommunities(g: Map[_, List[_]]): Int = {
+  def countCommunities(g: Map[_, List[_]]): Int = {
     val n = g.size